About the Journal

 Música Hodie in the Directory of Editorial Policies of Brazilian Scientific Journals - DIADORIM

 Diadorim is an information service regarding the permissions granted for storing and accessing articles from Brazilian journals in open-access digital repositories.
-It is part of the open-access services provided by the Brazilian Institute of Information in Science and Technology.
+It is part of the open-access services the Brazilian Institute of Information in Science and Technology provides.
 The information disclosed here is collected directly from the editors of Brazilian scientific journals, to whom we express our gratitude for providing and updating the information.

-The purpose of this service is to identify, systematize, and make available information on the policies established by the publishers of Brazilian journals regarding the storage of articles in institutional repositories.
-It constitutes an important reference source so that authors and repository managers do not violate the publication agreement between the author and the journal when archiving articles in the institution's repository.
+This service's purpose is to identify, systematize, and make available information on the policies established by the publishers of Brazilian journals regarding the storage of articles in institutional repositories.
+It constitutes an essential reference source so authors and repository managers do not violate the author's and journal's publication agreement when archiving articles in the institution's repository.

 Gender Issues

-Aware of the historical challenges related to gender issues both within academia and in society at large, the Música Hodie journal reaffirms its commitment as a supporter of initiatives aimed at promoting gender equality.
-Additionally, it endorses strategies for the formation of a more inclusive academic and scientific community, adequately representing women, members of the LGBTI+ community, as well as indigenous peoples and ethnicities in situations of vulnerability and marginalization.
+Aware of the historical challenges related to gender issues both within academia and in society, the Música Hodie journal reaffirms its commitment as a supporter of initiatives to promote gender equality.
+Additionally, it endorses strategies for the formation of a more inclusive academic and scientific community, adequately representing women, members of the LGBTI+ community, and Indigenous peoples and ethnicities in situations of vulnerability and marginalization.

 Journal History